Priyanka Penchi: Early life and education

 Penchi is from Chachoura, Guna district, Madhya Pradesh, India.
-She married Praduman Meena, a central government officer.
+She married Praduman Meena, an Indian Revenue Service [IRS] officer.
 She completed her graduation in Bachelor of Technology (Electrical and electronics) at Rajasthan Technical University, Kota, in 2014.

 Early Political Career

 Priyanka Penchi began her political career by contesting the Zila Panchayat member election in 2022.
-She lost to former MLA Mamta Meena by just 282 votes.
+She lost to former MLA Mamta Meena by 235 votes.
 Later in February 2023, Penchi joined BJP.

 Career

-Priyanka Penchi was elected as an MLA for the first time winning the 2023 Madhya Pradesh Legislative Assembly election from Chachoura Assembly constituency representing the Bharatiya Janata Party.
-She polled 110,254 votes and defeated her nearest rival, Lakshman Singh of the Indian National Congress, by a margin of 61,570 votes.
+Priyanka Penchi was elected to the Madhya Pradesh Legislative Assembly for the first time in the 2023 elections, representing the Bharatiya Janata Party from the Chachoura Assembly constituency.
+She secured 110,254 votes and defeated her nearest rival, Lakshman Singh of the Indian National Congress, by a margin of 61,570 votes.
 Penchi was nominated as the BJP candidate for the Chachoura Assembly constituency, ahead of former MLA Mamta Meena, who contested the 2018 assembly elections on a BJP ticket and lost to Lakshman Singh, brother of former chief minister Digvijaya Singh.
-Mamta Meena, after being denied the BJP ticket, joined the Aam Aadmi Party and contested the 2023 elections as an AAP candidate and finished in third place.

 Controversy

-In June 2025, Penchi wrote a letter to the chief minister Mohan Yadav making allegations that the Guna district Superintendent of Police Ankit Soni was harassing her.
+In June 2025, Penchi wrote a letter to the chief minister Mohan Yadav making allegations on Guna district Superintendent of Police Ankit Soni.
 She objected to some police transfers in her constituency some of which were stayed later.
 Later, Gwalior range IGP Arvind Saxena said that the issue was resolved.